oodrive/poei/poei-file-storage/README.md

 - Modify the `pom.xml` file to use the dependencies `spring-boot-starter-jdbc` and `postgresql`
   - :warning: the application is already configured to use the database `file_storage`, so you may have to create the database beforehand
-- Create a table that will contain the file entities
+- Create a SQL table that will contain the file entities
 - Create the Java DAO class that read and write lines in the database
 - Update the Java classes to store, update and fetch the file entities in database instead of in memory

-## 4 - Encrypt/Decrypt file content
+## 5 - Encrypt/Decrypt file content

 **Goal**